Some UK regulatory bodies are listed below;

 Genre, especially in film, is a key concept because it is more complex than just a way of putting similar films together in a group.

-Genre is a way of putting media texts into categories which share similar characteristics.
+Brief Definition: Genre is a way of putting media texts into categories which share similar characteristics.

 Gene & AudiencesGene helps audiences build up expectations about a film.